CruelKernel/samsung-exynos9820/README.md

   want to make your system more secure.
 * nohardening2 - removes Android kernel self-protection mechanisms.
 Potentially
   can increase the kernel performance.
 Don't use it if you don't know what you are doing.
 Almost completely disables kernel self-protection.
-Very insecure.
+Very insecure. (fake_config to shut-up android warning)
 * size - optimize kernel for size.
 * nodebug - remove debugging information from the kernel.
 * noksm - disable Kernel Samepage Merging (KSM).
-* nomodules - disable loadable modules support.
+* nomodules - disable loadable modules support (fake_config to shut-up android warning).
-* noaudit - disable kernel auditing subsystem.
+* noaudit - disable kernel auditing subsystem (fake_config to shut-up android warning).
-* noswap - disable swapping.
+* noswap - disable swapping (fake_config to shut-up android warning).
 * nozram - disable nozram.
 * fake_config - Use defconfig for /proc/config.gz Some of the config presets, for
   example nomodules, noaudit are safe but Android system checks kernel configuration